 Everyone fears the dreaded rotator cuff tear.
-It is understandable why – the dreaded shoulder pain with every movement, problems sleeping through the night, and for some, a complete inability to use the arm.
+It is understandable why – the dreaded shoulder pain with every movement, problems sleeping through the night, and a complete inability to use the arm for some.
 These shoulder injuries seem to strike out of the blue.
 However, this relatively common injury occurs as an accumulation of more miniature dominoes.

 Your rotator cuff is a grouping of four muscles that help to move the shoulder and arm.
 Strains and injuries to the rotator cuff account for 4.5 million healthcare visits annually and are the most common cause of shoulder problems.1

 Only 10% of rotator cuff tears occur from an acute injury like falling on an arm.
 The remaining injuries happen in a much slower but predictable cycle.2